 "Children love to see their hand prints on

-paper, and these handprint calendars have
+paper, and these handprint calendars have a bible verse with a colorful themed

 handprint for every month."